-- 1. The Regulatory Division, Licensing Support Section, shall review the group's proposed use of proceeds and approve those which comply with above policy, above standards, Section 4 General Use of Gaming Revenue/Proceeds, terms and conditions of licence and Board policies. - 2.
-The Regulatory Division, Financial Review Section, shall review the group's gaming financial report to ensure all disbursements of gaming proceeds have been approved and comply with above policy, above standards, Section 4 General Use of Gaming Revenue/Proceeds, terms and conditions of licence and Board policies.
+- 1. The AGLC will review the group's proposed use of proceeds and approve those which comply with above policy, above standards, Section 4 General Use of Gaming Revenue/Proceeds, terms and conditions of licence and Board policies. - 2.
+The AGLC will review the group's gaming financial report to ensure all disbursements of proceeds have been approved and comply with above policy, above standards, Section 4 General Use of Gaming Revenue/Proceeds, terms and conditions of licence and Board policies.

-- 3. For groups identifying facility disbursements as a proposed use of proceeds for the first time, the Licensing Support Section shall review: - a) the group's incorporation documents to ensure the group has the right under its bylaws to own or lease a facility which is available to the general public; - b) the facility ownership or lease documents to ensure the group has the responsibility and legal right to operate the facility; - c) the admission fees for the facility to ensure the fees are not so prohibitive they will exclude members of the general public; - d) the group's facility public admission procedures to ensure membership is not a requirement of public use, the hours of public use are reasonable and the hours of public use are advertised; - e) a record of the public use of the facility, or specific areas within the facility, to ensure the facility is available for use by the general public at least 50% of the time the facility is available for use; - f) percentage of total square footage of the facility that is public use area and percentage that is restricted to members to ensure a public use area exists; and - g) the name, nature of business and square footage of the facility occupied by any commercial entity to ensure gaming proceeds will not be spent on subsidizing commercial activity.
+- 3. For groups identifying facility expenses as a proposed use of proceeds for the first time, the AGLC will review: - a) the group's incorporation documents to ensure the group has the right under its bylaws to own or lease a facility which is available to the general public; - b) the facility ownership or lease documents to ensure the group has the responsibility and legal right to operate the facility; - c) the admission fees for the facility to ensure the fees are not so prohibitive they will exclude members of the general public; - the group's facility public admission procedures to ensure membership is not a requirement of public use, the hours of public use are reasonable and the hours of public use are advertised; - e) a record of the public use of the facility, or specific areas within the facility (see Section 3.27, Standard 3 c) ii)), to ensure the facility is available for use by the general public at least 50% of the time the facility is available for use; - f) percentage of total square footage of the facility that is public use area and percentage that is restricted to members to ensure a public use area exists; and - g) the name, nature of business and square footage of the facility occupied by any commercial entity to ensure gaming proceeds will not be spent on subsidizing a commercial activity.

-If the facility disbursements were previously approved, the Regulatory Division may request updates on some or all of the above information.
+Note: If the facility expenses were previously approved, the AGLC may request updates on some or all of the above information.

-- 4. For groups identifying the purchase of a facility as a proposed use of proceeds, the Licensing Support Section shall ensure the information specified in Standard 4 above is submitted with the application. - 5.
-The Financial Review Section shall review the group's gaming financial report to ensure facility disbursements comply with Standard 3 above. - 6.
-If the group is using a "Building Fund" for its facility disbursements, the Financial Review Section shall ensure the group submits bank statements, cancelled cheques and invoices/receipts from the "Building Fund" account with its financial report.
+- 4. For groups identifying the purchase of a facility as a proposed use of proceeds, the AGLC will ensure the information specified in Standard 19 above is submitted with the application. - 5.
+The AGLC will review the group's gaming financial report to ensure facility disbursements comply with Section 5.11. - 6.
+If the group is using a "Building Fund" for its facility disbursements, the AGLC will ensure the group submits bank statements, cancelled cheques and invoices/receipts from the "Building Fund" account with its financial report.